• Skip to primary navigation

 When is the best time to visit Tokyo?

 There is no single best time to visit Tokyo!
-Even when it rains, you can always visit one of the many museums or an indoor playground.
+Even on rainy days, you can visit one of the many museums or an indoor playground.

 Tokyo does get pretty hot and humid during the summer months, so best to avoid these.
 Winter can be cold, though not often freezing cold.